wp-plugins/mycred/readme.txt

 == Changelog ==

+= 1.2.3 =
+* Cart support for Email notices has incorrect function name.

 = 1.2.2 =
 * Added User Batches for Banking Add-on to support websites with more then 2k users.
 * Added Cache option to myCRED_Query_Log class.